Aliases for SEC24C Gene

 GeneCards Summary for SEC24C Gene

 SEC24C (SEC24 Homolog C, COPII Coat Complex Component) is a Protein Coding gene.
 Diseases associated with SEC24C include Velocardiofacial Syndrome.
-Among its related pathways are Protein processing in endoplasmic reticulum and Metabolism.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
 An important paralog of this gene is SEC24D.

 UniProtKB/Swiss-Prot for SEC24C Gene